Aidan-Slusher/Aidan-Slusher/README.md

  - May 2024 Created a chatbot interaction program for a class project
  - May 2024 With a team created a travel app for a class project
  - March 2025 Started my first software developer role
- - June 2025 Satellite Tracker
+ - June 2025 Satellite Tracker Project

  ## Table of Contents
   - Project examples